knowledgemateit/jenkins-Notes/Master-Slave-Integration/README.md

 Copy the entire string (starting with ssh-rsa) to your clipboard.

 ### Phase 2: Agent Preparation (Slave Node)
-Log into your Slave instance (172.31.47.211) to prepare the environment.
+Log into your Slave instance (172.31.47.211) to prepare the environment for work.

-User & SSH Setup:
+User & SSH Configuration:

 Bash